CMSgov/bluebutton-site-static/_pages/developers.md

 * **Resource ID:** In the Blue Button API, the resource ID is an internal identifier from the source database, the Chronic Conditions Warehouse (CCW).
 The resource ID is a system-level resource, held outside the resource.
 The Resource ID is guaranteed to be unique for a particular resource and will always be limited to one value.

 * **Identifier:** The identifier attribute typically provides business identifiers (or externally recognized identifiers).
 In the Blue Button API, the `Patient.identifier` attribute provides the [Medicare Beneficiary ID (MBI)](https://www.cms.gov/medicare/new-medicare-card){:target="_blank"}.
-The MBI is the number on a beneficiary's Medicare card.
+The MBI is the number on an enrollee's Medicare card.

 In FHIR, the identifier attribute is a list element that could supply multiple identifiers.
 Use [discriminators](https://www.hl7.org/fhir/profiling.html#discriminator){:target="_blank"} to distinguish between the entries to pull your desired identifier.

 For example, you can use discriminators to pull the current MBI from a Patient resource.
-(Beneficiaries are sometimes given new or replacement MBIs in situations such as identity theft.)
+(Enrollees are sometimes given new or replacement MBIs in situations such as identity theft.)
 In the `Patient` resource snippet below, there are two identifiers in the list.
 Use the following discriminators to pull the current MBI:
 - `identifier.system` = `http://hl7.org/fhir/sid/us-mbi` (ensures that the entry is an MBI)
 - `identifier.type.coding[n].extension.valueCoding.code` = "current"